icipe-official/vectoratlas-software-code/docs/architecture/description/03-architecture-functional.md

 ## High-level components

-The high-level components that the Vector Atlas ystem will need to fulfil the demands of its context are shown below.
+The high-level components that the Vector Atlas system will need to fulfil the demands of its context are shown below.

 ![high level components](./images/components.png)